| | | | |

 up around a farm atmosphere.
 We both wanted the later experience

+for our three daughters.
 We are Michael and Patricia West.
 Along with the most

 wonderful children in the world, Megan, Kristin, and Addison,